 February has been the month of love.
 There’s no love more important than loving yourself.
-I appreciate our generation for many things, our awareness of mental health and recognizing it as a key part of our physical well-being is nothing short of amazing.
+I know people like to talk a lot of negative crap about Millennials.
+But, I appreciate our generation for many things, our awareness of mental health and recognizing it as a key part of our physical well-being is nothing short of amazing.
 However, in a world full of over stimulation and media pressures, how do we protect ourselves?
 There are so many resources but when you are really going through a tough time it becomes easy to forget where to go.
 I’m going to share some self-care tips that have helped me and are also backed by science and psychology.

 There was a moment in my life where I just could not catch a break.
 A friend I loved like a brother was murdered, my relationship was falling apart, I had no communication with my birth mother.
 In short, my life was a mess.
 One of my very dear friends called me out, I was barely holding it together and she knew it.
-This friend reminded me of the importance of taking care of myself and I needed to love myself again.
+This friend reminded me of the importance of self-care of and how I needed to love myself again.

 I was useless to my students, to my co-workers and more importantly to myself in this state.
 Although, this forced me on a journey to figure out, how in the world do I take care of me?
 I had to figure out what that really even meant.
 A Google or Pinterest search turned up an enormous amount of information.
 Dare I say, too much information.

 I know I have some issues with procrastination and following through on what I “should” do.
 So I started with therapy.
-My friend knew I needed, I knew I needed but I got stuck on the “I should call”, “I should be researching people,” and got stuck.
+My friend knew I needed, I knew I needed but I got stuck on the “I should call”, “I should be researching people,” but never followed through.
 However, I needed to re-frame this thinking.
 It’s not I should, it’s I want to be healthy and I want to see a good therapist.

 Once I acknowledged this is what I wanted, I found the motivation to do was needed.
 Talking to someone and getting a fresh perspective helped immensely.
 My therapist was not afraid to get real with me, and I needed that.
 She also reminded me to be kind to myself.